seb54000/tpcs-workstations/README.md

-export TF_VAR_tpcsws_branch_name="master" # This is used for which branch of tpcs-workstations git repo to target in scripts (actually used for Grafana Dashboards) export TF_VAR_tpcsws_git_repo="seb54000/tpcs-workstations" # Used in case this git repo would be forked export TF_VAR_acme_certificates_enable=false
+export TF_VAR_tpcsws_branch_name="master" # This is used for which branch of tpcs-workstations git repo to target in scripts (actually used for Grafana Dashboards) export TF_VAR_tpcsws_git_repo="seb54000/tpcs-workstations" # Used in case this git repo would be forked export TF_VAR_acme_certificates_enable=false export TF_VAR_dns_subdomain="seb.tpcsonline.org" # You shoud only use tpcsonline.org when you're doing class

 export AWS_ACCESS_KEY_ID=********************************
 export AWS_SECRET_ACCESS_KEY=********************************